Street racing

-Street racing is typically an unsanctioned and illegal form of auto racing that occurs on a public road.
+Street racing is an illegal form of motor racing that occurs on a public road.
 Racing in the streets is considered an ancient hazard, as horse racing occurred on streets for centuries, and street racing in automobiles is likely as old as the automobile itself.
-It became especially prevalent during the heyday of hot rodding (60s), muscle cars (70s), Japanese imports (90s), and sports cars (2000s).
+It became especially prevalent during the heyday of hot rodding (1960s), muscle cars (1970s and 1980s), Japanese imports (1990s and 2000s) and exotic sports cars (2010s and 2020s).
 Since then, it continues to be both popular and hazardous, with deaths of bystanders, passengers, and drivers occurring every year.
 In the United States, modern street racing traces its roots back to Woodward Avenue, Michigan, in the 1960s when the three main Detroit-based American car companies were producing high-powered performance cars.
 Since a private racing venue was not always available, street races would be held illegally on public roads.

 Though typically taking place in uncrowded highways on city outskirts or in the countryside, some races are held in large industrial complexes.
-Street racing can either be spontaneous or well planned and coordinated.
-Well-coordinated races are planned in advance and often have people communicating via two-way radios or citizens' band radio, and using police scanners and GPS units to mark locations where local police are more prevalent.
+Street racing can either be spontaneous or well-planned and coordinated.
+Well-coordinated races are planned and often have people communicating via two-way radios or citizens' band radio, and using police scanners and GPS units to mark locations where local police are more prevalent.
 Opponents of street racing claim street races have a lack of safety relative to sanctioned racing events, as well as legal repercussions arising from incidents, among street racing's drawbacks.
 Street racing is distinct from the legal and governed sport of drag racing; see terminology below.

-Types
+Race types

+Speed limit roll-ons

+"Speed limit roll-ons" requires a boulevard with minimum speed limit of 45 mph, a traffic signal starting point and minimum two lanes in the direction of travel.
+Impromptu participants line up adjacent to each other, behind the signal's stop line.
+When the light turns green, they accelerate as quickly as possible without tire slippage (no peel outs).
+Participants do not compete against each other or elapsed time.
+The first car to reach the speed limit wins the game.
+Failure to observe traffic law results in disqualification.
+If one or both cars encounter a stop signal, traffic obstruction or other traffic stoppage, the game is declared null, and can be restarted at a second traffic signal.
+No lane changes are allowed during a game.